crawl/crawl/crawl-ref/docs/crawl_manual.rst

 !D
   Prompt before performing an action that might destroy this item.
-If you're attempting to destroy an item thus inscribed by sacrificing it, turning it into a snake, or burning it in the name of Trog, the game won't even ask you for confirmation but silently ignore this item.
+If you're attempting to destroy an item thus inscribed by turning it into a snake, or burning it in the name of Trog, the game won't even ask you for confirmation but will ignore the item.
 However, it won't protect against lava or deep water accidents.

 You can use the autoinscribe option to have some items automatically inscribed.
 See options_guide.txt for details.
 Some examples are: